ChadWKirk/The-Void/docs/index.md

 when user goes to site, they get prompted to enter their name

-when they hit submit, if that name already exists it asks for a different name, if it doesn't already exist then a user gets created in the DB with that name.
+when they hit submit, if that name already exists it asks for a different name, if it doesn't already exist then a user gets created in the DB with that name and a random token key then goes to the-void.com/token/name.

 when they exit, that user gets removed from the DB